zongyi0311/o-ran-background-knowledge/BubbleRAN study note.md

 | **CUPS**         | Control and User Plane Separation |

 ### 5G SA

-1.Scan and synchronize.
+1. Scan and synchronize.
-2.Receive MIB (Master Information Blocks) and SIB (System Information Blocks).
+2. Receive MIB (Master Information Blocks) and SIB (System Information Blocks).
-3.Cell selection and random access (RACH).
+3. Cell selection and random access (RACH).
-4.RRC connection.
+4. RRC connection.
-5.NAS registration.
+5 .NAS registration.
-6.PDU session establishment.
+6. PDU session establishment.
-7.Send/Receive data.
+7. Send/Receive data.

 - step 1: Scan and Synchronize
   - At the beginning, there is no dedicated channel for the UE since it is not yet connected.